tomaszrykala/DoReFindMi/README.md

 Build and install
 =================
-On Android Studio, click on the "Run" button.
+In Android Studio, click on the "Run" button.
 If you prefer to run on the command line, type
 ```bash
 ./gradlew installDebug